-We are three more or less young men: Tommy, Shiraz and Wanja.
-We are good friends for countless years and have experienced great times together.
-We started this project in January 2015.
-This is also when we have composed the following lines:
+We are some more or less young men, good friends for countless years and have experienced great times together.
+Tommy, Shiraz and Wanja started this project in January 2015 and then composed the following lines.
+In 2023 Torben, Shahni, Philipp, Stefan, Krischan and Niki joined the team.

 I was born in Bonn, Germany and grew up in Kaiserslautern.
 Since my mother is Swiss and my father German I have both citizenships.
 I have four siblings and by this date am a 14-times uncle.
 That means I grew up in a very lively and rapid environment.
 Having that many siblings might have a few disadvantages, but after all I think it is the best whatever could happen to me – I had the best childhood someone can imagine.
 After studying in Mannheim, Germany and one year in Athens, Greece, since 2005 I am now living in Switzerland – one of the most beautiful countries on this planet.
 I love sports – mainly doing it on my own but also of an enthusiastic fan of all events and athletes worldwide, especially soccer.
 Moreover I am working in the sports marketing industry, so my passion became profession.
 So, that’s me.
 Blessed by great people and lots of luck in my life.
 I have two idols: My mother and my father.
 Both taught me the most important things in life.
 Of my father I probably got most of my ambitions and persistence, while my social skills and respect for others are probably a little more based on my mother´s nature.
 So, that also leads to my main values in life: respect, tolerance, peace, friendship and passion – in whatever you do.